Azure/azure-powershell/documentation/migration-guides/Stack/migration-guide.1.3.0.md

 **Force Parameter** <br>

 Remove-* cmdlets will ask for confirmation before doing the remove action.
 Please use -Force to avoid the confirmation.
-The following are the affected cmldets
+The following are the affected cmdlets
 - Remove-AzsOffer
 - Remove-AzsPlan
 - Remove-AzsUserSubscription